Kingston Fury Renegade G5 1TB

 • Random write speed is 2150000 IOPS on Kingston Fury Renegade G5 1TB and 2600000 IOPS on Samsung 9100 Pro 1TB.

-• Controller is Silicon Motion SM2508 on Kingston Fury Renegade G5 1TB and Samsung Presto (S4LY027) on Samsung 9100 Pro 1TB.
+• The controller is the Silicon Motion SM2508 on Kingston Fury Renegade G5 1TB and the Samsung Presto (S4LY027) on Samsung 9100 Pro 1TB.

-• Terabytes Written (TBW) is 1000 on Kingston Fury Renegade G5 1TB and 600 on Samsung 9100 Pro 1TB.
+• Terabytes Written (TBW) is 1000 TB on Kingston Fury Renegade G5 1TB and 600 TB on Samsung 9100 Pro 1TB.

-• MTBF is 2million hours on Kingston Fury Renegade G5 1TB and 1.5million hours on Samsung 9100 Pro 1TB.
+• MTBF is 2 million hours on Kingston Fury Renegade G5 1TB and 1.5 million hours on Samsung 9100 Pro 1TB.

 Specs Comparison